Create a Website Account - Manage notification subscriptions, save form progress and more.

-Pick up the applications and review with staff or you can view and print the applications online from the Applications and Procedures page.
+Pick up the applications and review them with staff or you can view and print the applications online from the Development Regulations page.

 To find a map of water/sewer lines in the City, please visit our GIS Maps site at https://LebanonNH.gov/GIS, click on the Themes button, then select “Utilities-Water and Drainage” and/or “Utilities-Sewer System”.
 For more information on how to use the GIS “Themes” feature, please see https://help.mapgeo.io/themes.html.